BrucePerens/i18n-edit/README.md

   i18n_edit_routes

-In app/views/layouts, add this line within the head of your layout (or more than one layout, depending on your project), to include the required Javascript file:
+In app/views/layouts, add this line within the head of your layout (or more than one layout, depending on your project), to include the required Javascript file.
+Versions for the Slim and ERB template languages are shown:

+Slim version:

   = i18n_edit_assets

+ERB version:

+  <%= i18n_edit_assets %>

 ## How It Works
 If I18N_EDIT is not set in the environment, this gem does nothing and should not